Yehudai ben Nahman

 Yehudai ben Nahman (or Yehudai Gaon; Hebrew: יהודאי גאון, sometimes: Yehudai b.
-Nahman) was the head of the yeshiva in Sura from 757 to 761, during the Gaonic period of Judaism.
+Nahman) was the head of the yeshiva in Sura from 757 to 761, during the Geonic period of Judaism.
 He was originally a member of the academy of Pumbedita, but Exilarch Solomon ben Hisdai appointed him as Gaon of Sura as "there is no one there (at Sura) as distinguished as he is for wisdom".

 He waged a strong campaign, continued by his disciple Pirqoi ben Baboi, for the acceptance of the Babylonian Talmud as the standard for Jewish law in all countries.
 This was opposed by the Jews of Eretz Yisrael, who relied on the Jerusalem Talmud and their own older traditions.
 Yehudai argued that, as a result of Byzantine persecution, the Jews of Eretz Yisrael had only preserved Jewish tradition in a fragmentary and unreliable form.

 Works

-He was author of the book Halachot Pesukot, which discusses those halachot that were practiced in the Diaspora since the destruction of the Second Temple.
+The book Halachot Pesukot, which discusses those halachot that were practiced in the diaspora since the destruction of the Second Temple, has been attributed to Gaon, although this has been disputed by scholars.
 The text, which is generally organized along the same pattern as the tractates of the Babylonian Talmud, was the subject of many abridgements and summaries.
 The original was lost for many years, and was only known in the form of a Hebrew paraphrase called Hilchot Re'u (published Versailles 1886), until it was discovered in a Yemenite manuscript purchased in 1911 and published in Jerusalem in 1951.

+Halachot Ketzuvot is attributed to him, in which he ruled that women should, among other things, submit silently to beatings by their husbands; no other parallel by the Babylonian gaonim has been found.
+However the legitimacy of this text has also been called into question; many anonymous sources from the Geonic period were attributed to Yehudai Gaon by sages from the Middle Ages because of his great standing and influence.
+A critical edition of this work was published by Mordecai Margalioth in 1942.